Updated January 2023

 2. Many work environments to choose from

-Law clerks have many routes by which to start a career after training.
-They are employed by a very wide range of organizations, including:
+Law clerks are employed by a very wide range of organizations, including:

-Specific job duties and atmosphere will be quite different at each of these work environments.
+Specific job duties and atmosphere will be quite different in each of these work environments.
 Law clerk graduates can move around until they find the ideal fit.

 Legal administrators get to interact with everyone from clients to fellow clerks to lawyers to board members.
 This is by nature a team-oriented profession, and is ideal for a "people-person."